Noble House (miniseries): Synopsis

 One of the subplots of the mini-series involves the missing half of an ancient coin, initially in the hands of its legitimate owner, Phillip Chen (who works directly for Dunross).
 Whoever has the half-coin can ask any favor (in principle, legal or illegal) of the tai-pan.
 In the night of his arrival, John steals the half-coin from Phillip, his father, with the intention of selling it to Bartlett.
 But soon after, John is kidnapped and later killed by a group of criminals led by the Werewolf, who takes possession of the half-coin without knowing its value; but the next night, all of them are killed by Wu (and his henchmen), who gets the half-coin, which he plans to use to force the tai-pan to help him smuggle opium and expand his criminal activities.
 Later in (Aberdeen Harbour), Wu meets Dunross, shows him the half-coin, and then demands that some favors be granted to him, but Dunross replies that even if the half-coin was authentic there would not be favors because the half-coin was stolen (however, the tai-pan knows he has no choice but to grant the favors).
 Wu hands in a wax mould of the half-coin to Dunross so that he could confirm its authenticity.
 Later, Dunross meets Phillip and shows him the wax mould.
-A shocked Phillip reacts by saying that Bartlett must have given it to Dunross, who concludes that John must have been the one who gave key Struans' confidential documents to Bartlett.
+A shocked Phillip reacts by saying that Bartlett must have given it to Dunross, who concludes that John must have been the one who gave key Struan confidential documents to Bartlett.
 Embarrassed and upset, Phillip then says that it must have been actually Wu who presented the half-coin, but that it belonged to him.
-Dunross tells Phillip that all Struan's documents he has must be returned to him immediately (which Phillips does) and that he must raise $40 million for Struan’s by Sunday midnight (that is, in less than two days).
-On Sunday afternoon, embarrassed by John's treason to Struan's and upset from learning that Wu stole his half-coin, Phillip tells Dunross in person that he will protect the Noble House at all costs, suggesting he will kill Wu so that no favor will be granted to the ambitious criminal.
+Dunross tells Phillip that all Struan documents he has must be returned to him immediately (which Phillips does) and that he must raise $40 million for Struan by Sunday midnight (that is, in less than two days).
+On Sunday afternoon, embarrassed by John's treason to Struan and upset from learning that Wu stole his half-coin, Phillip tells Dunross in person that he will protect the Noble House at all costs, suggesting he will kill Wu so that no favor will be granted to the ambitious criminal.
 However, Dunross tells him that if he doesn't bring him the $40 million by midnight, there will not be a Noble House to protect.